enthought/distributed-array-protocol/protocol.rst

 It shall be possible for one or more local array sections to contain no data.
 This is supported by the protocol and is not an invalid state.
-These situations may arise when downsampling or slicing a distributed array.
+These situations may arise explicitly or when downsampling or slicing a distributed array.

 The following properties of a dimension dictionary imply an empty local buffer: